-Playing memory games are full of fun for people of all age groups.
-Not only these games provide you with a brain gym, but they also help you to socialize.
-There are various types of memory games available out there such as memory card games, concentration games, memory testing games, memory word games, and much more.
+Playing memory games is full of fun for people of all age groups.
+Not only do these games provide you with a brain gym, but they also help you to socialize.
+There are various types of memory games available out there, such as memory card games, concentration games, memory testing games, memory word games, and much more.
 One of the games I thought would be fun to play with kids is a memory chess game.
 So I made my own DIY memory chess game board with 40 chess pieces.

 Below are instructions on how to make this board game using a Dowelmax Jig.
 You could also download the PDF and print the chessboard template.